Homeschool

 These little projects are super easy and allow for a lot of creativity.
 It’s also a little different than a traditional drawing because you get to use black paper!
 You can add in a bit more of an art aspect when you’re working with oil pastels because the kids learn that they can smear and blend the colors a bit more.
 This was a really quick activity and most finished in just a few minutes.
 To add a little fun, we asked each child to tell us a bit about their galaxy if they made it up.
 They came up with names and what they thought might be in their galaxy too.

-One of the last things we did during space camp was made galaxy bark.
-This, of course, was one of the kids’ favorite things because they got to snack on it when it was done!
-After we talked about the different things that make up a galaxy-stars, planets, rocks, dust, asteroids, gases, etc-the students got to pick different sized pieces of space and add them to their galaxy!
+One of the last things we did during space camp was make galaxy bark.
+This, of course, was one of the kids’ favorite galaxy activities because they got to snack on it when it was done!
+After we talked about the different things that make up a galaxy- stars, planets, rocks, dust, asteroids, gases, etc-the students got to pick different sized pieces of space and add them to their galaxy!
 I loved this because each galaxy is unique.
 We used:

 • semi-sweet chocolate chips